 Annuals for dry shade is a bit of a misnomer.
-First, most of them aren't true annuals, we just grow them that way.
-More importantly, they'd all welcome regular watering.
-The 10 annual flowers listed here, however, will all bloom and grow in partial shade with minimal supplemental water and give a much-needed shot of color to a shady corner.
+First, most of them aren't true annuals—we just grow them that way.
+(Some will reseed themselves for next year if we let them.)
+More important, all plants welcome regular watering.
+The 10 annual flowers listed here, however, will all bloom and grow in partial shade with minimal supplemental water.
+With a wide range of heights and colors represented here, you should be able to find something just right to give a much-needed shot of color to that shady spot.

 01 of 10

 Balsam is a member of the Impatiens family, and there are annual and perennial balsams.
 Annual balsam is easy to grow from seed and blooms pretty much all summer.
 It can withstand short periods of drought but can’t stand wet feet.
 Balsam flowers in shades of white, pink, rose, and red and grows and blooms fine in partial shade.
 At 2 feet tall, it is one of the taller annuals.

 Cleome or Spider Flower (Cleome hassleriana)

 Drought tolerant cleome will bloom where it’s planted.
 In full sun, the plants can top out at more than 6 feet tall.
 You probably won’t get that much height in partial shade, but you will still get plenty of blooms (and, as a bonus, pollinators).
 There are some stunning shades of purple cleome, as well as the pink and white standbys.
 Cleome is a self-seeder, but it’s easy enough to pull out in the spring.